PseudoInteractive/CnV_Open_Source/CnV/Wiki/fixes.md

 	- Fixed:  In some cases you could use more command slots than you had free
 	- Fixed:  There were two ways to enter planner mode, one did not work and it has been removed.
 		- To get to planner mode, click on the buildings menu and select "Planner" at the bottom (the Map/Pin icon)
+## [6/14/22]
+	- Diplomacy Settings Update:
+	 - *Ally* setting is now supported, when two alliances are allied:
+	  1 Alliances can see each others incoming along with troop details 2 Alliances can see each others outgoing along with troop details 3 Market trades marked as Alliance only are available to both alliances 4 Attacks with the _cancel if ally_ flag set will bounce